microsoft/MeshTransformer/docs/EXP.md

        --multiscale_inference
 ```

-To reproduce our results, we have released our prediction file [ckpt200-multisc-pred.zip](https://1drv.ms/u/s!AjSbuBGA5p7mba52EPdaG5HyadU?e=Db0SYe).
+To reproduce our results, we have released our prediction file `ckpt200-multisc-pred.zip` (see `docs/DOWNLOAD.md`).
 You may want to submit it to the Leaderboard, and it should produce the following results.

 ```bash
 Evaluation 3D KP results: